 Overdiagnosing ADHD and Racial Differences

-A recent US study led by Professor Paul Morgan published in the Journal of Learning Disabilities, examined which sociodemographic groups of children are more likely to be overdiagnosed and overtreated for ADHD.
-The study analysed data from 1,070 U.S. elementary school children who had shown above-average behavioral, academic, or executive functioning the year before their initial ADHD diagnoses.
-These children were considered unlikely to have ADHD because they did not display the typical chronic inattentive, hyperactive, or impulsive behaviours that impair functioning.
+A recent US study published in the Journal of Learning Disabilities, examined which sociodemographic groups of children are more likely to be overdiagnosed and overtreated for ADHD.
+The study analyzed data from 1,070 U.S. elementary school children who had shown above-average behavioral, academic, or executive functioning the year before their initial ADHD diagnoses.
+These children were considered unlikely to have ADHD because they did not display the typical chronic inattentive, hyperactive, or impulsive behaviors that impair functioning.
 The study found that the group of high-functioning students diagnosed with ADHD were predominantly white.

 Factors Contributing to Overdiagnosing ADHD